Day in the Life:

 In addition to giving speeches at environmental conferences and leading massive strikes, Greta also meets with multiple world leaders who have been inspired by her work.
 She has met with leaders such as Obama, Malala Yousafzai, and Arnold Schwarzenegger.

 On Fridays, Greta Thunberg participates in the #FridaysForFuture, a movement she started after striking for climate change in front of the Swedish parliament.
 She joins thousands of student strikers from all around the world to demand for a more sustainable future.
-Even when she is traveling to different countries to give speeches or attend conferences, she continues to strike at wherever she is every Friday to show her unwavering commitment towards saving the environment.
+Even when she is traveling to different countries to give speeches or attend conferences, she continues to strike at wherever she is every Friday.
+She does this in order to show her unwavering commitment towards saving the environment.

 Greta loves and values her time with her family who have been incredibly supportive of her work since the beginning.
 Her dad has accompanied her in all her travels around the world, including going on a two-week voyage across the Atlantic on a yacht to the New York Climate Action Summit.
 The unconditional support from her family has helped Greta battle her past struggle with depression and manage her Asperger’s syndrome, OCD, and selective mutism.
 Her parents have also become vegan and more environmentally friendly in their day-to-day routine to support their daughter.